 Why You Should Use a Homeschool Bullet Journal

 I’m a person who needs organization in my life, but unfortunately it doesn’t come naturally to me.
 So I knew I needed a low-pressure planning system that was super simple to keep me organized and on track for the school year.

-With the All-in-One Homeschool Planning and Recordkeeping Binder you will be able to:
+With this journal you will be able to:

 - Establish a rhythm that works best for your family